Medicine at UEA

 As well as hours spent in the classroom, you'll undertake pre- and post-class activities, independent study, and spend time preparing assignments.

-Assessment in this year consists of mid-module formative assessments to prepare you for your end of module assessments.
+First-year assessments consist of mid-module formative assessments to prepare you for your end-of-term assessments.
 The end-of-module assessments include a critical and reflective essay on your development as an educator; an oral presentation on your work-based education improvement project, and an essay discussing the planning, design, delivery and evaluation of your work-based education improvement project.

-The clinical education modules are designed to help you reflect on your own learning in order to support learning in others.
-They'll also help you develop the skills you need to design your own teaching programmes and techniques, in a way that is relevant to your discipline and clinical area.
+These clinical education modules are intended to help you reflect on your own learning in order to better support the learning of others.
+They’ll also support you in developing the skills needed to design your own teaching programmes and methods, tailored to your discipline and clinical context.

-The research modules will reinforce your skills and understanding of research methods, critical appraisal of research evidence and theory, and application of research evidence to education practice.
+Optional modules will further strengthen your understanding of research methods, critical appraisal of evidence and theory, and the application of research to educational practice.

 Teaching